Magician (Marvel Comics): Powers and abilities

-The Lee Guardineer version of Magician is a skilled stage magician, trickster, and illusionist where his tricks rely on his technology.
+The Lee Guardineer version of Magician is a skilled stage magician, trickster, and illusionist whose tricks rely on his technology.
 Besides being a master pickpocket, he is an expert animal trainer and can hypnotize anyone at will.
 The Magician has a motorized cane with a hatch on top that can act as a vacuum and be used as a divining rod to seek out his enemies.

 Other versions

 Ultimate Marvel

 The Ultimate Marvel version of Magician is Elliot Boggs.
 His powers first emerged uncontrollably, apparently killing both of his parents.
-After being subdued by S.H.I.E.L.D., custody of him is given over to Professor Charles Xavier in the hopes Elliot can control his powers.
+After being subdued by S.H.I.E.L.D., custody of him is given over to Charles Xavier in the hopes Elliot can control his powers.
 When Elliot awakes, he quickly urges Cyclops to let him join the X-Men.
-Shorthanded, Cyclops allows Elliot to help the X-Men take on the Brotherhood of Mutant Supremacy attacking the 'Academy of Tomorrow.
+Shorthanded, Cyclops allows Elliot to help the X-Men take on the Brotherhood of Mutant Supremacy attacking the Academy of Tomorrow.
 During the battle, Elliot manages to easily defeat the Blob.
 Afterwards, he adopts the Magician code name, which is suggested by television reporters.
-Several of the X-Men observe that the reporters got there amazingly fast, as well as the fact that the Brotherhood had no reason for the initial attack in the first place.
-After Elliot's interview, the X-Men are on good terms with the press for the first time since Magneto returned after an presumed death.
+Several of the X-Men observe that the reporters got to the scene amazingly fast, as well as the fact that the Brotherhood had no reason for the initial attack in the first place.
+After Elliot's interview, the X-Men are on good terms with the press for the first time since Magneto returned after a presumed death.

-Later during an attack by the Friends of Humanity on a hospital that gave treatments to mutants (despite there being no mutant patients at the time and in broad daylight), Elliot once again fights alongside the X-Men.
-It turns out the group's leader is actually a mutant incapacitating the rest of the X-Men leaving only Elliot standing.
-The young mutant single-handedly defeats the mutant leader.
-Before the X-Men returned to the mansion, Nick Fury paid Xavier a visit, requesting that Elliot join the Ultimates.
-However, Xavier refuses to which Fury says Elliot's parents have agreed to their son joining the Ultimates.
-Xavier is shocked to hear about the boy's parents, as Xavier was told that Elliot had killed his parents.
+Later during an attack by the Friends of Humanity on a hospital that gave treatments to mutants, Elliot once again fights alongside the X-Men and manages to single-handedly defeat the Friends of Humanity when the other X-Men are incapacitated.
+Before the X-Men return to the mansion, Nick Fury visits Xavier, requesting that Elliot join the Ultimates.
+However, Xavier refuses, to which Fury says Elliot's parents have agreed to their son joining the Ultimates.
+Xavier is shocked to hear this, as Elliot's parents were believed to have died.
 When Fury is unable to recall saying or doing this and only heard of Elliot when he started appearing with the X-Men, Charles realizes something is very wrong.